mjeanroy/wafflejs/docs/guides/03-features.md

 ```

 Two important things:
-- This function accept a string (if you want to sort on one field) or an array (if you want to sort on multiple field).
+- This function accepts a string (if you want to sort on one field) or an array (if you want to sort on multiple field).
 - Sort order is specified using `+` for ascending order or `-` for descending order (if not specified, default is `+`).

 ## Renderer